 Passive tags are the most widely used, as they are smaller and less expensive to implement.
 Passive tags must be “powered up” by the RFID reader before they can transmit data.

-It is used to read unique ID from RFID tags.
-Whenever RFID tags comes in range, RFID reader reads its unique ID and transmits it serially to the microcontroller or PC.
-RFID reader has transceiver and an antenna mounted on it.
-It is mostly fixed in stationary position.
+It is used to read unique IDs from RFID tags.
+Whenever RFID tags come in range, the RFID reader reads its unique ID and transmits it serially to the microcontroller or PC.
+The RFID reader has a transceiver and an antenna mounted on it.
+It is mostly fixed in a stationary position.

 How Does RFID Works?

-RFID Reader has transceiver which generates a radio signal and transmits it through antenna.
+RFID Reader has a transceiver that generates a radio signal and transmits it through the antenna.
 This signal itself is in the form of energy which is used to activate and power the tag.

-When RFID tag comes in range of signal transmitted by the reader, transponder in the tag is hit by this signal.
-A tag draws power from the electromagnetic field created by reader.
-Then, the transponder converts that radio signal into the usable power.
-After getting power, transponder sends all the information it has stored in it, such as unique ID to the RFID reader in the form of RF signal.
-Then, RFID reader puts this unique ID data in the form of byte on serial Tx (transmit) pin.
+When the RFID tag comes in a range of signals transmitted by the reader, the transponder in the tag is hit by this signal.
+A tag draws power from the electromagnetic field created by the reader.
+Then, the transponder converts that radio signal into usable power.
+After getting power, the transponder sends all the information it has stored in it, such as a unique ID to the RFID reader in the form of an RF signal.
+Then, the RFID reader puts this unique ID data in the form of a byte on a serial Tx (transmit) pin.
 This data can be used or accessed by PC or microcontroller serially using UART communication.

 EM18 RFID Reader

-5VDC through USB (External 5V supply will boost range of the module)
+5VDC through USB (External 5V supply will boost the range of the module)